karanpratapsingh/learn-go/README.md

 **But what's the difference between `errors.Is` and `errors.As`?**

-The difference is that this function checks whether the error has a specific type, unlike the [`Is()`](https://pkg.go.dev/errors#Is), which examines if it is a particular error object.
+The difference is that this function checks whether the error has a specific type, unlike the [`Is`](https://pkg.go.dev/errors#Is) function, which examines if it is a particular error object.

 We can also use type assertions but it's not preferred.